-The Xbox One is capable of producing some truly jaw-dropping experiences, and sometimes, you can’t help but stop and marvel at your television display.
-Whether you’re feasting your eyes on a beautiful in-game vista or celebrating a particularly lopsided victory in online multiplayer, you might want to share the moment with anyone and everyone.
+The Xbox One is capable of producing some truly jaw-dropping experiences, and sometimes you can’t help but stop and marvel at your television display.
+Whether you’re feasting your eyes on a beautiful in-game vista or celebrating a particularly lopsided victory in an online multiplayer, you might want to share the moment with anyone and everyone.
 Thankfully, the process for capturing screenshots on your Xbox One is extremely simple.

 Capturing a screenshot using an Xbox One controller

 First, tap the Xbox button in the center of your controller — aka the big, circular logo button that lights up.
 This will open the Xbox Guide Menu.
 Once there, click the “Y” button to instantly take a screenshot.
 This will save a moment in a game for you to share and revisit.

 Capturing a screenshot using voice commands

 If you’re using a Kinect sensor — the proprietary motion sensor that was once bundled with the Xbox One — simply say, “Xbox, take a screenshot.”
 Alternatively, if you’re using an Amazon Alexa instead of the Kinect’s legacy commands, say, “Alexa, take a screenshot!”
 The latter command will work with your Kinect sensor or a headset, assuming you’ve enabled the feature.

 To connect the Amazon Alexa to the Xbox One, start by going to either alexa.amazon.com or log into the app on your smart device.
 Once on the Alexa homepage in the app, select Menu > Skills.
 Search for “Xbox” in the Skills section — the app will be published by Microsoft.
 Select this app, and the Microsoft login page should pop up.
 Use the username and password for the Xbox Live account that you want to connect and control with Alexa.
 This will prompt some permissions that players will need to approve, and then the links will be connected.